ACManoa/acmanoa.github.io/gamedev.md

 - Programing & Game Engines: Coding with Unity/Unreal and create/control mechanics and interfaces
 - Art: Pixel Art + Animation, 3D Modeling in Maya, and Coverart

+## How to join?
+Our meetings are currently hosted in our discord server that you can join via [this link](https://discord.gg/5apDUyUEq4)!
+We meet every week on Thursdays from 7pm to 8pm.

 <style>
 	#officers-container {